Bridwell Institute Advanced Reading Groups

 SPRING 2022.
 Capitalism and Comparative Economics.
 While there were few consistent readings across weeks, topics consisted of regulation, free trade, sound money, property rights, the size of government, state capacity, democracy, and legal origins.
 For three extended nights in the course of the semester, students watched the three episodes of the Commanding Heights documentary series.

 WINTER 2021/22.
-Winter Reading Group II.
+Thinking Bigger.
 Seven students reading Inadequate Equilibria: Where and How Civilizations Get Stuck by Eliezer Yudkowsky.
 Each of the seven then read one of ten pre-selected works on economic growth, progress, and technology and presented on them in the context of Inadequate Equilibria at the beginning of the semester.

 Fall 2021.
 Adventures and Misadventures in Science and Data Analytics.
 Students read and discussed The Scout Mindset by Julia Galef, The Hot Hand by Ben Cohen, Science Fictions by Stuart Ritchie, and The Data Detective by Tim Harford.

 SUMMER 2021.
-Summer Reading Group II.
+Institutions.
 Six students read Institutions, Institutional Change, and Economic Performance by Douglass North..
 Each of the six then read one of ten pre-selected works on institutional economics and presented on them in the context of North's thought for discussion at the beginning of the semester.

 SPRING 2021.
 Civil Liberties.
 Students read and discussed The Rise of the Warrior Cop by Radley Balko and Open Borders by Bryan Caplan and Zach Weinersmith, as well as selections from Persecution and Toleration by Noel Johnson and Mark Koyama, The Anatomy of Racial Inequality by Glenn Loury, FIRE's Guide to Free Speech on Campus by Greg Lukianoff and William Creely, Socialism: The Failed Idea That Never Dies by Kristian Niemietz, and The Pox of Liberty by Werner Troesken.

 WINTER 2020/21.
-Winter Reading Group I. Eight students read Stubborn Attachments by Tyler Cowen.
+Progress Studies.
+Eight students read Stubborn Attachments by Tyler Cowen.
 Each of the eight then read one of ten pre-selected works on Progress Studies and presented on them in the context of Stubborn Attachments for discussion at the end of winter break.

 FALL 2020.
 History and Political Economy of Food.
 Students read and discuss works such as Cuisine and Empire by Rachel Laudan, Three Squares by Abigail Caroll, An Economist Gets Lunch by Tyler Cowen, Agricultural and Food Controversies by F. Bailey Norwood and his co-authors, and Just Food by Jason McWilliams.

 SUMMER 2020.
-Summer Reading Group I. Eight students read The Narrow Corridor by Daron Acemoglu and James Robinson.
+Institutions and Development.
+Eight students read The Narrow Corridor by Daron Acemoglu and James Robinson.
 Each of the eight then read one of ten pre-selected works on Development Economics and presented on them in contrast to Acemoglu and Robinson for discussion at the end of the summer.

 SPRING 2020.
 Ecological Irrationality, Public and Private.
 Following the release of my own book, Markets against Modernity, we cover both it and what I view as its forerunner, Bryan Caplan's The Myth of the Rational Voter.